michael-collins/digital-design/topics/digital-painting.md

 ## Brief:

-For this project, you are tasked with designing a character using 2D digital painting tools.
+For this project, you are tasked with designing a character

+To complete the project, you must use 2D digital painting tools.
 Though Photoshop is used for demos, you may use Gimp, Corel Painter, or any other sufficiently advanced digital painting application.

 ## **Deliverables:**